What is FOIR - L&T Finance

 Effective Tips to Improve Your FOIR

-• Repay smaller loans to reduce EMI burden
+• Repay smaller loans early to reduce your EMI burden

 • Increase income through freelance work or rental income